-[The following is a translation of a letter being circulated in Latin America to which Comrade Peter Camejo's attention was called during his recent visit there.
-We did not know of its existence until he brought back a copy; and we could only speculate as to the identity of the author.
-The letter was circulated under the heading, INTERNATIONAL INFORMATION, and a subheading, Uruguayan Committee (Fourth International).
-Under these, the mimeographed bulletin carried the title, The Crisis of the Trotskyist Movement in Argentina.
+[The following is a translation of a letter being circulated in Latin America under the heading, INTERNATIONAL INFORMATION, and a subheading, Uruguayan Committee (Fourth International).
+Under these, the mimeographed bulletin carries the title, The Crisis of the Trotskyist Movement in Argentina.
+The letter is signed Domingo.]